The decision to rent or mortgage your first home as a doctor, or any high-income earner, is a sticky one.

 Most Importantly, I Moved Home

-This is probably the biggest qualifier of our decision to buy a house.
+This is probably the biggest qualifier of our decision to mortgage or rent a house.

 We were moving back to my hometown of Buffalo, NY.
 My wife is from Miami but she has lived in Western New York for 8 years of her life and spent a ton of time in Buffalo during our 11 years together.